 Because of this, it’s a good idea to understand some of the symptoms you may be experiencing if you have adrenal-related problems.

 - Constant fatigue throughout the day classically with a 2-3 pm “crash”

 - The sensation of being “wired but tired”, especially at night

 - The feeling of getting a “second wind” at night, especially around 9-10 pm

 - Other hormonal problems in the body, especially hypothyroidism

 - Changes in mood including depression, anxiety, and/or irritability

 - Reliance upon stimulants (like caffeine) with frequent use throughout the day for “energy”

-- Sensation of more energy after eating a carbohydrate rich (or sugar rich) meal
+- The sensation of more energy after eating a carbohydrate-rich (or sugar-rich) meal

 - Cravings for salty foods